 The PJM Regulation Market provides PJM participants with a market-based system for the purchase and sale of the Regulation ancillary service.
 Resource owners submit specific offers for Regulation Capability and Regulation Performance, and PJM utilizes these offers together with energy offers and resource schedules from the Markets Gateway System as input data to the Ancillary Service Optimizer (ASO) which is an hour-ahead Market Clearing Engine.
 ASO optimizes the RTO dispatch profile and forecasts LMPs to determine hourly commitments of Regulation to meet the requirement.
-The real-time security constrained economic dispatch (RT SCED) program In real-time PJM jointly optimizes the Regulation committed jointly optimizes the committed Regulation simultaneously with energy and reserves. -For more information on how RT SCED uses Regulation commitments in the joint optimization, please refer to Section 2.5 of this Manual. and calculates tThe five minute Regulation Market Clearing Price (RMCP) are calculated by the Locational Price Calculator as described in Section 2.7 of this Manual and which are used to derive the five-minute Regulation Market Capability Clearing Price (RMCCP)) every 5 minutes based on the current system conditions.
+The real-time security constrained economic dispatch (RT SCED) program In real-time PJM jointly optimizes the Regulation committed-jointly optimizessimultaneously with energy and reserves subject to transmission constraints, reserve requirements and prior committed regulation. -For more information on how RT SCED uses Regulation commitments in the joint optimization, please refer to Section 2.5 of this Manual. and calculates tThe five minute Regulation Market Clearing Price (RMCP) and Regulation Market

+Performance Clearing Price (RMPCP), are calculated by the Locational Price Calculator as described in Section 2.7 of this Manual and which are used to derive the five-minute Regulation Market Capability Clearing Price (RMCCP)) every 5 minutes based on the current system conditions.
 These clearing prices are then used in market settlements to determine the credits awarded to providers and charges allocated to purchasers of the Regulation service.